NielsAudoor/Exiuma/README.md

 3. Clone the Github repo
 4. Run npm install inside the cloned folder
 5. Open the compass program and create a MongoDB database called exiuma
-6. Create 3 collections inside the database called ("logging", "prefix", "welcome") - If you are an advanced user and know what you are doing you can change the database name and collections but you will have to change them in the code.
+6. Create 3 collections inside the database called ("logging", "prefix", "welcome", "dynamicVC") - If you are an advanced user and know what you are doing you can change the database name and collections but you will have to change them in the code.
-7. Edit the config file to include your discord token and wolfram token.
+7. Follow the links in the config file to generate the needed tokens and fill them in.
 8. You can now run the bot by starting the index.js file.
 ### Command documentation
 All of the commands can be found by using !help at any time